svrnm/agenticc/README.md

 ### ✍️ Prompt-based coding

-agenticc can automatically generate code based on prompts included in your C file:
+agenticc can automatically generate code based on prompts included in your file:

 ```bash
 # Compile a file that contains only a comment requesting code